pineunity/apmec/doc/source/user/nsd_usage_guide.rst

 Orchestrating MEAs using Network Services Descriptor (NSD)
 ==========================================================

-To enable dynamic composition of network services, NFV introduces Network Service Descriptors (NSDs) that specify the network service to be created.
+To enable dynamic composition of network services, MEC introduces Network Service Descriptors (NSDs) that specify the network service to be created.
 This usage guide describes lifecycle of Network service descriptors and services.